+gatherings.
+He was always very pleasant, very nice to people, but again I didn't really know him well.
 Annemarie: But he was one of the original homesteaders.
-What about the Foremans?
-You knew Helen Foreman, although she was not a homesteader.

-Cecily: One summer my husband was going to be teaching in the east and he brought us out to the cabin and got us all established.
-I'd written ahead to the Hammers [Walt and Hazel] and said, "I just don't want to spend another summer alone.
-Can I rent a cabin from you?"
-Although I had a cabin of my own, I just couldn't take it.
+Cecily: Oh yeah.
+Annemarie: What about the Foremans?
+You knew Helen Foreman although she was not a homesteader.
+Cecily: Hmm.
+One summer my husband was going to be teaching in the east and he brought us out to the cabin and got us all established and the understanding was and I've written ahead to the Hammers and I said I just don't want to spend another summer alone, can I rent a cabin from you?
+Although I had a cabin of my own I just couldn't take it.
 Annemarie: This was?
 Cecily: I don't know what year it was.
-Walt and Hazel Hammer were friends with the Foremans.
-Helen Foreman used to bring the Sunday New York Times down to them every week after she read it, and that was how I met her.
-And then knowing her I met Orville and the rest of the family and became very good friends, and that has a lot to do with the beginning of the North Fork Compact, as a matter of fact.
+Annemarie: Who were you talking to?
+Cecily: Walt and Hazel Hammer, and they were friends with the Foremans and Helen Foreman used to bring the Sunday New York Times down to them every week after she read it and that was how I met her.
+And then knowing her I met Orville and the rest of the family and became very good friends and that has a lot to do with the beginning of the Compact as a matter of fact.
 Annemarie: Would you like to tell us about the Compact?
 Cecily: When we get to question 7, somewhere in there, soon.

-Annemarie: What about Grandma Mathison [Irene]?

-Cecily: Yes.
-The first time I ever saw Grandma Mathison we were hammering away on the cabin or doing something, whatever crazy thing we were doing.
-Usually water systems occupied a lot of your time, as you well know.
-Somebody in a pretty dimity sort of a calico dress was coming through the woods, as if she knew exactly where she was going.
-In fact, her family had built that trail.
-It was Grandma Mathison, and we became very good friends, a very hospitable woman, religious, tolerant of me and my ignorance of the country.
-Her daughter was still alive, and her daughter had some children, so our kids played together.
-I sort of associate the Mathisons with something that happened having to do with a bear, but maybe you would rather wait until question 17 for that one.
+Annemarie: What about Grandma Matheson?
+Cecily: Yeah.
+The first time I ever saw Grandma Matheson we were hammering away on the cabin or doing something, whatever crazy thing we were doing, usually water systems occupied a lot of your time as you well know.
+Somebody in a pretty divity sort of a calico dress or whatever coming through the woods and said she knew exactly where she was going and in fact her family had built that trail.
+And it was Grandma Matheson and we became very good friends, a very hospitable woman, religious, tolerant of me and my ignorance of the country.
+Her daughter was still alive and her daughter had some children so our kids played together and I sort of associate the Mathesons with something that happened having to do with a bear, but maybe you would rather wait until question 17 for that one.
 Annemarie: You don't have to.